 One of my favorite things about this cookie recipe is that there’s no dough chilling required.
 Whenever I make a batch they usually only take about 30 minutes from start to finish.
 Well, that’s not including the cooling time but does anyone ever really wait for a cookie to finish cooling first?

 To make these cookies, you’ll start out by creaming together some unsalted butter, brown sugar, and granulated sugar.
-I always stick with unsalted butter in recipes because the amount of salt in salted butter can vary quite a bit between different brands.
-By using unsalted butter you can control the amount of salt in your recipes.
+By using unsalted butter you can control the amount of salt in your cookies.
 And of course, I love brown sugar so I prefer to use more of it in cookie recipes because it adds flavor and moisture.

 Once you’ve creamed together the butter and sugars, mix in some creamy peanut butter, an egg, and a little bit of pure vanilla extract.
 I haven’t tested these cookies with a natural peanut butter but I would avoid it if you can, otherwise, the cookies may be a little greasy and spread too much.

 Once the wet ingredients are well combined, whisk together your dry ingredients and mix them in until just combined.
 The dry ingredients are just a simple combination of all-purpose flour, baking soda, and salt.